kstockw/website/content/project/TerminologyPreferences/index.md

 image:
   caption: A white cartoon person is pictured from the chest up.
 On their left is a floating thumbs up sign and on their right is a floating thumbs down sign.
 The thumb signs are encased in thought bubbles.
   focal_point: Smart
+  alt_text: Field doesn't work.
+This is is you use Featured Image which doesn't support alt text as of now

 links:
 #- icon: twitter